shaughnessyar/driftR/README.md

 library("reprex")
 ```

-After loading the `reprex` package, copy some code to your clipboard that includes the library() functions, the process you used to get you to where you are at (ideally simplified), and the functions that are creating issues.
-Once it is copied, you can use `reprex` to format your example with:
+After loading the `reprex` package, copy some code to your clipboard that includes the `library()` functions, the process you used to get you to where you are at (ideally simplified), and the functions that are creating issues.
+Once it is copied, you can use `reprex()` to format your example:

 ``` r
 reprex()